Lee Jae-sung: Mainz 05

 In July 2021, Lee joined Bundesliga club Mainz 05 on a three-year deal until 30 June 2024.

 Lee was named the player of the 22nd matchday by kicker after dominating Borussia Mönchengladbach including a goal and an assist on 24 February 2023.
 In that month, he was nominated for the Bundesliga Player of the Month by leading Mainz to three Bundesliga victories as well as having three goals and two assists, but lost to Julian Brandt.
 He was also nominated for the Bundesliga Team of the Season because of his steady performance during the 2022–23 season, but failed to be selected.

 Lee seemed lethargic while Mainz earned only one win in the first half of the 2023–24 season, but he played a key role in saving his team from relegation during the second half of the season.

 Lee scored two goals in a 2–1 win over Bayern Munich on 14 December 2024, leading Bayern to their first defeat in the 2024–25 Bundesliga.
 During the 2024–25 season, he had seven goals and six assists (ten assists according to the standard of kicker) in 33 league appearances, helping Mainz qualify for the 2025–26 UEFA Conference League.

 After coming on as a 60th minute substitute in a league phase match of the 2025–26 Conference League on 6 November 2025, Lee had one assist and the winning goal, converting Fiorentina's 1–0 lead into Mainz's 2–1 win.
 The goal was his first goal at UEFA competitions excluding qualifiers.

 International career

 In the 2017 EAFF Championship, Lee led South Korea's title, and was named the Most Valuable Player and the Best Duel Player.

 Lee was named in South Korea's squad for the 2018 FIFA World Cup, and played all three games in the group stage.
 He also participated in the 2022 FIFA World Cup, helping South Korea advance to the knockout stage.

 On 10 October 2025, he made his 100th international appearance in a friendly match against Brazil.

+He received a call-up by Hong Myung-bo to join the 2026 FIFA World squad for South Korea.